la2050/archive/_projects/2015/learning-through-service-at-holy-family-school.md

     economically disadvantaged schools, our model’s success will be measured by a successful and replicable guide for implementing creative service-learning into all aspects of an enhanced curriculum.
+  Where will you be working?:
+    - San Gabriel Valley
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Mobilize for systems change
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Learn” metrics?:
+    - District-wide graduation ratesAcademic Performance Index* scores
+    - >-
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed
+    - Suspension and expulsion rates (Dream Metric)
+    - Truancy rates in elementary and middle schools (Dream Metric)
+    - >-
+      Students perceived sense of safety at and on the way to school (Dream Metric)
 maker_answers_list:
   - name: 'City, State'
     label: 'City, State'